ecerroni/vue-deepstream-connector/README.md

     git clone https://github.com/ecerroni/vue-deepstream-connector.git
     cd vue-deepstream-connector
+    cd example
     npm install
-    cd example
     node server

 Open the browser at http://localhost:6020

+## All Methods

+this.$dsLogin // return a callback with the login result status this.$dsLogout // logouts the user closing the connection.
+You may now login with another user this.$dsRecordFieldFetch // reactive deepstream source: a specific record's field this.$dsListFetch // reactive deepstream source: a list that can be populate with Vue's array mutation functions this.$dsRecordCreate // create a record with or without a unique id this.$dsConnect //use the 'ds' customOption instead, see above

 ## Caveats

 So far the vue-deepstream-connector works with:
-- Deepstream server 0.9.0
+- Deepstream server 1.0.x
-- Deepstream client 0.5.0
+- Deepstream client 1.0.x
 - Vue 1.0.x

-__Compatibility with deepstream 1.0 and vue 2.0 is in the works__
+__Compatibility with vue 2.0 is in the works__

 In order to make everything sync seamlessly a "_uid" property is added to every object inserted into the array This allows an optimistic UI where the new item triggers a View update on the client without waiting the response of the server

+### Dynamic components
+The connector works well with dynamic components as long as you're working with props.
+If a child component use a method to fetch anything from deepstream you must use the keep-alive param (either in vue-router or is:currentView) to preserve its state and avoid re-rendering
 -----

 ## VUE-DEEPSTREAM INTEGRATION STATUS